 One of the most widely-recognised uses of probiotics is in preventing and treating diarrhoea.
 A number of studies have shown probiotic treatment leads to improvements in acute diarrhoeal problems, including rotavirus infections, traveller’s diarrhoea and more serious bacterial infections such as Clostridium difficile.

-In children, the apparent effects of probiotics on viral diarrhoea are probably due to the stimulation of anti-rotavirus serum IgA antibodies1, 2, 3which reduce the duration and recurrence of episodes.
+1, 2, 3which reduce the duration and recurrence of episodes.
 Scientists reviewed 13 double-blind, placebo-controlled trials on infant and child acute infectious diarrhoea.
 Ten looked at treatment and three at prevention.
-Taken as a whole, the data would seem to suggest that probiotics may significantly reduce the duration of diarrhoea and even prevent it4.
+Taken as a whole, the data would seem to suggest that probiotics may significantly reduce the duration of diarrhoea and even prevent it

 Antibiotic-associated diarrhoea